 Sen. Mike Shirkey (R- Clarklake) introduced Senate Bill 541 to address significant gaps in access to oral health services across the state by licensing dental therapists to practice in Michigan.
-Passed by the Senate in October 2017, SB 541 would allow dentists to treat more patients by hiring dental therapists, similar to a physician assistant on a medical team, to provide preventive and routine restorative care such as filling cavities.
-The legislation is currently before the House Health Policy Committee.
+SB 541 would allow dentists to treat more patients by hiring dental therapists, similar to a physician assistant on a medical team, to provide preventive and routine restorative care such as filling cavities.

 Michigan has an uneven distribution of dentists, resulting in a shortage of dental providers in many rural and urban communities.
 77 out of Michigan’s 83 counties have at least one dental shortage area, leaving millions of residents without access to necessary oral care.
 SB 541 will expand oral health care especially to vulnerable people, including seniors, pregnant women, children and people living in rural areas.